karalarmehmet/Kubernetes-Practice-App/README.md

 # Kubernetes-Practice-App

 # Go + Frontend Kubernetes Practice App
-A tiny, production-flavored demo you can use to practice Kubernetes: a Go API + a static frontend (vanilla JS) calling the API.
+A tiny, production-flavored demo you can use to practice building, containerizing, and deploying to Kubernetes: a Go API + a static frontend (vanilla JS) calling the API.
 Includes Dockerfiles, manifests with probes, ConfigMap, Ingress, and optional HPA.

-to practice building, containerizing, and deploying to Kubernetes.

 ```bash